sak1997/simple-pipeline/README.md

 - Sometimes, we see issues with the Digital Ocean droplets having network issues and failing - this is intermittent and in case the deploy stops due to some reason, we recommend running pipeline prod up and pipeline deploy once more.

+## Commands
+  - ```pipeline init ```
+    * Creates a vm in the host machine.

+  - ```pipeline build <job-name> <path to build yml file>```
+    * Executs the scripts in setup and the spcified job from the build yml file in the vm.
+  - ```pipeline prod up```
+    * Deletes all the existing droplets and creates new blue and green droplets.
+    * Start the loadbalancer.
+Restart if the loadbalancer is already running.
+  - ```pipeline deploy inatance <job-name> <path to build yml file>```
+    * Create a new droplet.
+    * Executs the scripts in setup and the spcified job from the build yml file in the new droplet.
+    * Executes the following when the deployment is completd.
+      + Delete the current blue droplet.
+      + Change the current green droplet to blue.
+      + Add the newly created droplet as green.

 ## Results